camdenblum/oim3640/miniproject03/miniproject03proposal.md

 ## What I'm Building

 I'm building a Flask-based web application that helps users locate the nearest MBTA transit stop from any address or place name they enter.
 The app works by taking a user's text input and first sending it to the Mapbox Geocoding API to convert the location into geographic coordinates (latitude and longitude).
-Those coordinates are then passed to the MBTA V3 API, which returns the closest transit stop.
-The final result — the stop name, distance, and ideally a map rendering the location — is displayed back to the user through a clean web interface.
-The full stack runs on Python and Flask, with API calls handled server-side and results surfaced through rendered HTML templates.
+Those coordinates are then passed to the MBTA V3 API, which returns the closest transit stop along with its route and distance.
+The final result — the stop name, the line it serves, the distance from the searched location, and ideally an interactive map — is displayed back to the user through a clean web interface.
+The full stack runs on Python and Flask, with all API calls handled server-side and results surfaced through rendered HTML templates.

 ## Why I Chose This